foxriver76/ioBroker.xbox/README.md

 ```

 ### Setup
-1. Fill in the Live ID of your Xbox in the settings of the adapter.
-You can find the Live ID in the settings of your console.
+Fill in the ip address of your Xbox in the settings of the adapter. <br/>
-2. Fill in the ip address of your Xbox. <br/>
 ![Adapter Configuration](/doc/adapter-configuration.png)

 ## States